adzo261/competitive-programming/notes/LinearDataStructures.md

         if (i > (dq.front() + k - 1)) {
             dq.pop_front();
         }
-        //While current element is greater than smallest elements of queue, remove smallest elements from queue while (!dq.empty() && a[i] > a[dq.back()]) {
+        /*While current element is greater than smallest elements of queue, remove smallest elements from queue*/
+        while (!dq.empty() && a[i] > a[dq.back()]) {
             dq.pop_back();
         }